W. Bruce Cameron

 William Bruce Cameron (born July 25, 1956) is an American author, columnist, and humorist.
 Cameron is most famous for his novel A Dog's Purpose, which spent 52 weeks on the New York Times bestseller list.
 The book is the basis for the movie version starring Dennis Quaid, Britt Robertson, Peggy Lipton, K.J.
 Apa, Juliet Rylance, Luke Kirby, John Ortiz, and Pooch Hall, and released in theaters on January 27, 2017.
 A Dog's Purpose is followed by a sequel called A Dog's Journey, which Cameron, along with Cathryn Michon, adapted into a film of the same name.

-His books have been translated into over 60 languages.